 - Determines approximate costs

 - Defines how procurement and contracts are coordinated with project scope, budget, and schedule

 - Mentions any constraints pertaining to project procurement

 - Tracks performance metrics for procurement activities

-Why Having a Procurement Management Plan Matters?
+Why Have a Procurement Management Plan?

 Handling the organization’s procurement is one thing, and effectively managing it is another!
 A good procurement plan has the power to save money and time while increasing organizational compliance.

 So, to effectively manage a company’s procurement needs, it’s important to have a thorough procurement management plan based on solid information.
 These plans also: